St Helens Hospitals, New Zealand: Auckland

 The first St Helens Hospital in Auckland was opened on 14 January 1906 in Pitt Street in a house formerly owned by the family of Dr Arthur Guyon Purchas.
 It was to be officially opened by Richard Seddon but he died en route from Sydney to Auckland in June 1906.
 A lamp post was erected outside the hospital in 1906 to commemorate him.
-In 1922 a second St Helens was built next to the Pitt St building, the original building being used for the Nurses' Home.
+In 1922 a second St Helens, designed by the Public Works Department, was built next to the Pitt St building, the original building being used for the Nurses' Home.
 The location was noisy, being near the Pitt Street Fire Station.
 By 1938 it had 32 beds making it the largest maternity hospital in the country but still not big enough to meet the demands of the population.
 The building was finally demolished in 2002 to make way for an apartment building.

 Plans for a new purpose built St Helens were published in 1959.
-In 1968 the hospital moved to a new four storey building in Linwood Avenue, Mt Albert.
+The architects Newman, Smith and Associates won the design competition and in 1968 the hospital moved to the new four storey building in Linwood Avenue, Mt Albert.
 It opened on 15 October 1968 with 52 beds.
 When it was announced in 1989 that the hospital would close and services move to National Women's Hospital there was opposition and a 'Save St Helens' campaign.
 The hospital closed on 12 June 1990.
 In 1993 the building became part of the Auckland Institute of Studies, a private university.

 Christchurch

-A small hotel on the corner of Durham and Battersea streets in Sydenham, Christchurch was purchased for the hospital which opened in May 1907.
-The building was not suitable and plans for a new building were shelved when war broke out in 1914.
+The former Sydenham Hotel on the corner of Durham and Battersea streets in Sydenham, Christchurch was purchased for the hospital which opened in May 1907.
+The two storey building, with 16 beds, was not suitable and plans for a new building were shelved when war broke out in 1914.
 It was not until 1938 that a site for a new building opposite the public hospital was purchased but the outbreak of World War II again postponed building.
-A new site was procured in the northern part of the city and the building opened on 21 June 1952.
+The purpose-built hospital, between Colombo and Durham Streets, was designed by Robert Patterson, the Government Architect.
+It opened on 21 June 1952.
 Midwives carried out district midwifery services outside the hospital.
 In 1968 St Helens merged with Christchurch Women's Hospital.